emdash/brainbox/README.md

 and contexts, and GtdGraph figures out the rest using the magic of [graph theory](https://en.wikipedia.org/wiki/Graph_theory).

+### zero-install, if desired

+Just run it from the source dir.

 ### Self-contained, independent Databases

 The database is just nested subdirectories.

-Unlike taskwarrior, which uses a per-user databse by default, GtdGraph looks relative to the current working directory (like `git`).

-You can store whatever files you like directly within the database.
+You can associate whatever data you wish directly within your database.

 ### Context Linking and Subsetting

-Contexts can be linked, defining flexible subsets of tasks.
+Contexts can be linked, allowing for powerful task filtering:

 For example:
 - "Errands"        includes "Grocery Store" "Hardware Store"